-A discussion thread for a recipe on a Disqus channel I followed made me realized that there are some misconceptions about the stir-fry technique we associate with Chinese and other Asian quisines.
+A discussion thread for a recipe on a Disqus channel I followed made me realized that there are some misconceptions about the stir-fry technique we associate with Chinese and other Asian cuisines.
 This recipe was for an Italian Chicken Stir Fry.
 Could you use traditional Italian ingredients and make a stir fry dish?
 Sure!
-But it is not the ingredients which make it a stir fry, it is the technique.
+But it is not the ingredients that make it a stir fry, it is the technique.

 This recipe involved cooking methods you’d find in many Italian recipes.
 The chicken is marinated then seared in oil and set aside.
 Then the vegetables are sauteed in oil.
 Then the chicken and sauce ingredients are added and everything is cooked together.
 While generally, this seems similar to many stir-fry dishes, there are some crucial differences.

 Stir-frying and sauteing are very similar and they can seem at first glance to be two different names for the exact same thing.
-A stir fry is not a saute.
+However, a stir fry is not a saute.
 A saute is a quick cooking in a small amount of oil.
 In fact, such a small amount of oil is used it can be considered a dry-heat method of cooking.
 A stir fry, however, involves even higher heat and more fat is used.